Integrations/Amazon Bedrock

 How is Veto different from Bedrock Guardrails?

-Does Veto replace IAM policies?
+Does Veto replace your AWS access policies?

 How do I deploy Veto in a Lambda function?